 Three of the buildings would front 600 South, with two buildings fronting a midblock street and one building fronting 700 East.

-The two most prominent towers, referred to as Buildings A and B, are designed to resemble the Utah Exposition Building and will be four stories each and will front 600 South directly south of Trolley Square.
-The two buildings will three floors of residential apartments above ground floor commercial space, including a potential boutique hotel.
+The two most prominent buildings, referred to as Buildings A and B, will be four stories each and will front 600 South directly south of Trolley Square.
+The two buildings will include three floors of residential apartments above ground floor commercial space, including a potential boutique hotel.

 The building that will front 700 East, referred to as Building C, will be four-stories and all residential.
 Buildings A, B and C will build up to the property line on 600 South and 700 East respectively.